What: autumn trail hike across the Sierra Nevada.

 CalTopo has map overlays for Fire Activity and Fire History and you can add these layers when viewing our CalTop map of the route.
 The Gaia GPS iPhone app has the same overlays, available in the Features/Weather Overlays list of map sources.

 Prior to starting, you should check the Calfire site to make sure that there are no fires near the route.
-It would also be prudent to call the USFS office to make sure there are no planned prescribed burns in the region during your visit.
+It would also be prudent to call the USFS office to make sure there are no planned prescribed burns in the region during your trip.

 Insects, Bears, and Birds